5 min read

 I’m more skeptical of ChatGPT’s reliability than ever Cover Image

-2. Overconfidence, then retreat.
-It states uncertain or flat-out wrong stuff with high confidence.
-When you push back with evidence, it doesn't clearly say "I was guessing" — it shifts the framing, softens its claim, and concedes partially, without ever labeling what was fact vs. inference vs. guess in the first place.
+2. Overconfidence then retreat.
+It states uncertain or flat-out wrong facts with high confidence.
+When I point out inaccurate statements with real evidence, it doesn't admit to making things up, instead it finds a way shift the framing of the conversation so that somehow it might have been true in a sense, it then backtracks on its claim, and concedes partially, without ever labeling what was fact vs. inference vs. guess in the first place.
 ChatGPT described the loop as "confident denial → correction → partial concession."

 The receipts